syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers When connector collection is changed
+Triggers when the connector collection is changed

 <table class="params">
 <thead>